lixiangcog/CausalCTTA/README.md

 bash example.sh

 ## Acknowledgement
-Parts of the code are based on the Pytorch implementations of [VPTTA](https://github.com/Chen-Ziyang/VPTTA) and [CausalCLIPSeg](https://github.com/WUTCM-Lab/CausalCLIPSeg).
+Parts of the code are based on the Pytorch implementations of [VPTTA](https://github.com/Chen-Ziyang/VPTTA).